-A. Any person owning or controlling land in the Township may make application for consideration of a PD.
-Such application shall be made by presenting a request for a preliminary determination to whether a parcel qualifies for the PD option.
+- A. Any person owning or controlling land in the Township may make application for consideration of a PD.
+Such application shall be made by presenting a request for a preliminary determination to whether a parcel qualifies for the PD option. - B. The request shall be submitted to the Township and the submission shall include the information required below.

-- B. The request shall be submitted to the Township and the submission shall include the information required below. - 1.
-Proof the criteria set forth in the Qualifying Standards section above, are or will be met. - 2.
+- 1. Proof the criteria set forth in the Qualifying Standards Section above, are or will be met. - 2.
 A schematic land use plan containing enough detail to explain the role of open space; location of land use areas, streets providing access to the site, pedestrian and vehicular circulation within the site; dwelling unit density and types; and buildings or floor areas contemplated, as applicable. - 3.
 A plan to protect natural features or preservation of open space or greenbelts. - 4.
-A storm water management plan incorporating low impact development (LID) water quality technologies, such as, but not limited to, rain gardens, rooftop gardens, vegetated swales, cisterns, permeable pavers, porous pavement, and filtered storm water structures. - 5.
-The Planning Commission shall review the applicant's request for qualification.
-If approved, the applicant may then continue to prepare a PD Plan on which a final determination will be made. - C. Based on the documentation presented, the Planning Commission shall make a preliminary determination about whether a parcel(s) qualifies for the PD option under the Qualifying in Section 19.2.6.
-If approved, the applicant may then continue to prepare a PD plan on which a final determination will be made.
-An approved request for qualification is not a guarantee for final PD approval.
+A storm water management plan incorporating low impact development (LID) water quality technologies, such as, but not limited to, rain gardens, rooftop gardens, vegetated swales, cisterns, permeable pavers, porous pavement, and filtered storm water structures. - C. Based on the documentation presented, the Planning Commission shall make a preliminary determination about whether the proposed schematic land use plan meets the minimum Qualify Standards in this Section for the PD option.
+If determined that the minimum Qualifying Standards have been met, then the applicant may continue to prepare a complete PD plan and application on which a final determination will be made.
+Satisfying the minimum Qualifying Standards for the PD option is not a guarantee for final PD approval.

-10.2.9 Application Submission And Review
+10.2.8 Application Submission And Review